tmtsoftware/icd/README.md

 ===========================================

-This project contains support for validating, storing, managing, searching and viewing ICDs (Interface Control Documents between TMT subsystems or components).
+This project contains support for validating, storing, managing, searching and viewing APIs and ICDs (Interface Control Documents between TMT subsystems).
+An ICD consists of source and target subsystem APIs.
 The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the ICDs themselves may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.